ibm-cloud-docs/watson-knowledge-studio/preannotation.md

 Pre-annotation makes the job of human annotators easier because it covers the straightforward annotations, and gets the job of annotating the documents underway.

 The method that you use to pre-annotate documents in no way restricts the ways that you can use the resulting model.
 For example, just because you use the {{site.data.keyword.nlushort}} service to pre-annotate documents does not mean you must deploy the final machine learning model that you build to the {{site.data.keyword.nlushort}} service.
-Pre-annotation is solely meant to bootstrap the human annotation process.

-## Important notes
-{: #preannotation_notes}

-- Never run a pre-annotator on documents that human annotators have annotated because the annotations added by the human annotators will be removed.
-- You can run only one pre-annotator on documents.
-If you run one pre-annotator, and then run a second pre-annotator, the second pre-annotator will remove the annotations that were added by the first pre-annotator.
-Pick the pre-annotation method that best fits your use case, and use only that one pre-annotator.

 ## Pre-annotation methods
 {: #preannotation_methods}